balazs-vass-mimacom/coffeecorner/README.md

 - If you come across an ambiguous requirement, make a sensible assumption and proceed Please deliver all artefacts, so the program and tests can be executed and make them available via Github or bitbucket (our Email server otherwise blocks them)

+# Requriements
+* Java 11+
+* Maven
+# Run
+In order to run the application run the `Main.java` file.

+In order to add more products to the order change it in the `Main.java` file.